Keystone Generating Station

-The Keystone Generating Station is a 1.71-gigawatt (1,711 MW), coal power plant located on roughly 1500 acre in Plumcreek Township, southeastern Armstrong County, Pennsylvania near Crooked Creek, just west of Shelocta, Pennsylvania.
+The Keystone Generating Station is a 1.71-gigawatt (1,711 MW), coal power plant in Plumcreek Township, Armstrong County, Pennsylvania.
+Occupying roughly 1500 acre of land north of the community of Idaho, the plant sits along a bend of the Crooked Creek west of Shelocta.

-The plant was built in 1967, and expanded in 1968.
-It has had a number of improvements made over the years to reduce the level of environmental pollution, especially measures to cut down acidic emissions of nitrogen and sulphur oxides.
+Built in 1967 and expanded in 1968, the plant has had a number of improvements to reduce the level of environmental pollution, especially measures to cut down acidic emissions of nitrogen and sulphur oxides.

-The power plant will close by or before December 31, 2028, as a result of a new wastewater rule that prohibits coal power plants from dumping mercury, arsenic, and selenium into streams and rivers, along with the Conemaugh Generating Station and at least 24 other power plants in 14 states.
+The station was scheduled to close by December 31, 2028 due to environmental protection regulations to reduce the amount of mercury, arsenic, and selenium the plant emits into nearby streams and rivers.
+However, the plant's operators and the Pennsylvania Department of Environmental Protection negotiated by Democratic Governor Josh Shapiro entered into a proposed consent decree to allow the plant and others in the state to remain in operation through 2032 subject to facility improvements to mitigate the environmental and health harm to the area.

 Technical specifications

 The facility consists of two steam turbines, which began commercial operation in 1967 and 1968, and four cooling towers.

 The main turbines run on steam produced by twin 850 MW boilers, each as tall as a 14-story building.
-The plant uses in excess of four million tons of coal a year.
-The plant ranks among the best in the US in terms of availability among coal plants of the same size.
+The plant uses in excess of 4 million tons of coal a year.

 Each unit is a Westinghouse cross-compound dual steam turbine-generator operating at supercritical steam conditions.
 At the time Keystone was constructed, Units 1 and 2 were the largest generating units in the world.
 Keystone was the first plant to be constructed away from a significant source of cooling water.
-The Keystone Reservoir was constructed on the North Branch of Plum Creek, a tributary of Crooked Creek to provide a constant source of cooling water for the plant's thermodynamic cycle year round.
-The cooling tower system at Keystone marks one of the most significant of early environmental controls on large power plants in the United States (thermal pollution of waterways was one of the first types of pollution to experience significant controls).
+The Keystone Reservoir was constructed on the north branch of Plum Creek, a tributary of Crooked Creek to provide a constant source of cooling water for the plant's thermodynamic cycle year-round.